-5 of this question's marks are allocated for accuracy in spelling, punctuation and the use of vocabulary and sentence structures.

 Christopher turns to Ed.

-CHRISTOPHER: I'm sorry.
-ED: It's OK.

-CHRISTOPHER: I didn't kill Wellington.

-ED: I know.

-Christopher you have to stay out of trouble, OK?

-CHRISTOPHER: I didn't know I was going to get into trouble.
-I like Wellington and killed him.

-I went to say hello to him, but I didn't know that someone had

-ED: Just try and keep your nose out of other people's business.

-CHRISTOPHER: I am going to find out who killed Wellington.

-ED: Were you listening to what I was saying, Christopher?

-CHRISTOPHER: Yes I was listening to what you were saying but when someone gets murdered you have to find out who did it so that they can be punished.

-ED: It's a bloody dog Christopher, a bloody dog.

-CHRISTOPHER: I think dogs are important too.
+CHRISTOPHER: ED: CHRISTOPHER: ED: It's OK.
+I didn't kill Wellington.
+I know.
+CHRISTOPHER: Christopher you have to stay out of trouble, OK?
+I didn't know I was going to get into trouble.
+I like Wellington and I went to say hello to him, but I didn't know that someone had killed him.
+Just try and keep your nose out of other people's business.
+I am going to find out who killed Wellington.
+ED: CHRISTOPHER: Were you listening to what I was saying, Christopher?
+Yes I was listening to what you were saying but when someone gets murdered you have to find out who did it so that they can be punished.
+ED: CHRISTOPHER: It's a bloody dog Christopher, a bloody dog.
+I think dogs are important too.
 I think some dogs are cleverer than some people.
 Steve, for example, who comes to school on Thursdays needs help eating his food and he probably couldn't even fetch a stick.

-ED: Leave it.

-CHRISTOPHER: I wonder if the police will find out who killed him and punish the person.

-ED: I said leave it for God's sake.
-CHRISTOPHER: Are you sad about Wellington?

-ED: Yes Christopher you could say that.
+ED: CHRISTOPHER: Leave it.
+I wonder if the police will find out who killed him and punish the ED: CHRISTOPHER: ED: person.
+I said leave it for God's sake.
+Are you sad about Wellington?
+Yes Christopher you could say that.
 You could very well say that.

-7. A Taste of Honey
+7. A Taste of Honey A Taste of Honey was examined for the last time in 2024.
+From 2025 onwards, it has been replaced by Leave Taking by Winsome Pinnock.
+The updated SAMs for A Taste of Honey can be found here.